Perform a staged migration of email

 Migrate your mailboxes

-You create and then run a migration batch to migrate mailboxes to Office 365.
+You create and then run a migration batch to migrate mailboxes to Microsoft 365 or Office 365.

 Create a staged migration batch